piotrplenik/clean-code-php/README.md

 As stated famously in [*Design Patterns*](https://en.wikipedia.org/wiki/Design_Patterns) by the Gang of Four, you should prefer composition over inheritance where you can.
 There are lots of good reasons to use inheritance and lots of good reasons to use composition.
-The main point for this maxim is that if your mind instinctively goes for inheritance, try to think if composition could model your problem better.
-In some cases it can.
+The main point of this maxim is that if your mind instinctively goes for an inheritance, try to think if composition could model your problem better.
+In some cases, it can.

 You might be wondering then, "when should I use inheritance?"
 It depends on your problem at hand, but this is a decent list of when inheritance